-The injuries you sustain in a commercial truck accident could have a long-lasting impact on your life.
-If the truck collision occurred due to another party’s carelessness, you may be able to hold them accountable.
+The injuries you sustain in a commercial truck accident can have a long-lasting impact on your life.
+If you suffered a truck accident in Gwinnett County, you can hold the at-fault party financially accountable.

-Whether you negotiate with the insurance company or file a lawsuit against the negligent truck operator, you have the right to retain legal counsel.
-Let a Norcross truck accident lawyer with our firm fight for the compensation you deserve.
+After getting hurt, you have the right to retain legal counsel.
+Let a Norcross personal injury lawyer with Kaine Law fight for the compensation you deserve.

 For a free legal consultation with a truck accident lawyer serving Norcross, call 404-214-2001